Brett Clouthier: Playing career

 Born in Ottawa, Ontario, Clouthier began his career in 1998, playing at the junior level for the Kingston Frontenacs of the OHL.
 He made an immediate impact, and in 64 games established himself as an 'enforcer', totalling 227 penalty minutes.
 He also weighed in with his own fair share of points, grabbing a total of 22.
 This promise was spotted by the NHL's New Jersey Devils, who drafted Clouthier number 50 in the 1999 entry draft, their second pick overall.

 He did not make an appearance for the Devils, but continued to play for the Frontenacs for a further two seasons, again posting impressive numbers, with his points production steadily increasing to reach a peak of 58 points in 68 games in his final season, 2000/01.
 This production led to him being progressed to the Devils' affiliate team, the Albany River Rats of the AHL.
 Clouthier continued to pile up the penalty minutes and provide the team with a tough backbone but in two full seasons with the River Rats could only manage 17 points.

 This led to him being dropped to the UHL for the 2003–04 season, where he iced for only two games for the Adirondack IceHawks before being re-called to the River Rats, who had missed his physical, intimidating style.
 Clouthier would not finish the season at the River Rats though, with his third club being the Cincinnati Cyclones of the ECHL, a level lower than he had been playing at in Albany.

 Again this would only prove to be a temporary measure though, and Clouthier would again ice for the River Rats to start the 2004/05 season, making another 46 appearances throughout the season, clocking 168 penalty minutes.
 During this season he would spend another short spell at an ECHL club, this time the Augusta Lynx.
 At the end of the season, Clouthier was finally released from the River Rats having spent a total of four seasons there.

 He took the opportunity to sign for one of their AHL rivals, the Binghamton Senators in the summer of 2005.
 Clouthier was a reliable player for the Senators, missing only one game all season for the affiliate team of the more well-known NHL Ottawa Senators.
 In the summer of 2006 Clouthier was lured to Europe to sign for the Sheffield Steelers in Britain's EIHL.
-Despite playing well for the Steelers and continuing his well-earned reputation as an enforcer, Clouthier was released half way through the season, and immediately joined the Manchester Phoenix, fierce rivals of the Steelers.
+Despite playing well for the Steelers and continuing his well-earned reputation as an enforcer, Clouthier was released halfway through the season, and immediately joined the Manchester Phoenix, fierce rivals of the Steelers.